 The Farmer’s Dog insulation is biodegradable; you can compost it or even just pop it in the sink and run some water over it and it will dissolve down the drain.
 The service also promises biodegradable storage containers, and the food packs are made from non-toxic, BPA-free materials.

-The Farmer’s Dog offers the lowest price of the 3 services for a 2-week shipment, with prices starting at $2/day.
-That said, I’ve found that all 3 fresh pet food delivery services are fairly similar in terms of cost, especially when you consider that each also offers free shipping.
+Among the 3 services, The Farmer's Dog costs the least for a 2-week shipment, with prices starting at $2/day per day.
+Despite this, I’ve found that all three fresh pet food delivery services are fairly similar in terms of overall cost, particularly when considering that each offers free shipping as well.

 It also states that if your dog doesn’t like his or her food, it’ll send you some different recipes to try.
 Otherwise, you can opt for a refund if you promise to donate the rest of the food your pet didn’t like to an animal shelter.